-Our next Wedding Open House will be in November 2015, date and time TBD.
+We hold a Wedding Open House at least once a year, date and time TBD.
 You can meet our Wedding Director & Coordinators to get your questions answered.
 Our church will be set up for a wedding so you can get a better idea of what it will look like for your upcoming nuptials.
 Our Wedding Music Director will also be playing some wedding music repertoire on the organ so you can hear what it sounds like in person.

 If you're unable to make our Open House, you can visit The Immaculata during business hours (8:30 a.m. - 4:30 p.m.) and during our regular Mass times (Saturday, 4:30 p.m. and Sunday, 9:00 a.m. & 11:00 a.m.).

 - At least one party of the couple must be a baptized Catholic to be married at The Immaculata.